 Once sin happened, these three entities became in disarray.
 Adam’s body slowly began dying, his spirit began desiring things apart from God, and his soul started longing for the perfect way it had once been.

 Our culture puts a strong emphasis on health and training of our physical body, however, when some tragedy befalls us, the fact we can bench-press 100 pounds at the gym makes little difference.
-What about the affects on our spirit and soul?
+What about the effects on our spirit and soul?

 How we weather circumstances is a joint effort of our mind, soul, and spirit persevering through the difficulty.